Twitch Advertising Guidelines and Acceptance Policies

 1.4 Editorial Guidelines

-We require that ads are presented in a clean, grammatically correct, and professional manner just like the rest of our content.
+We require that ads are presented in a clean, grammatically correct, and professional manner.

 The following are prohibited on all ads:

 - Landing pages consisting solely of a sign up/registration form.
-Landing pages should expand on the ad's message and provide a satisfactory experience before the customer is forced to enter his/her info to find out more.
-For example, a landing page that consists solely of a form to collect contact information (name, phone number, mailing address, and email address) is prohibited.
+Landing pages should expand on the ad's message and provide a satisfactory experience before the customer is forced to enter their info to find out more.

 - France: All ad copy must be in French unless a translation accompanies it in the ad unit.